Dima662/llm-summary-evaluator/README.md

 # LLM Summary Evaluator

-A solo project for the Wisedocs Fall 2025 ML internship.
-It uses a pre-trained language model to generate summaries and evaluates them using ROUGE metrics.
+A solo project that uses a pre-trained language model to generate summaries and evaluates them using ROUGE metrics.

 ## 🔧 Features
 - LLM-based summarization (BART model)